varocketry/guitar-mastery-hub/public/lessons/lesson_046_complete_theory_integration.md

 ---

-## ðŸ“– SECTION 7: BEYOND THEORY MODULE 2
+## 📖 SECTION 7: BEYOND THEORY MODULE 2

 ### Where Theory Goes From Here